Hands on with the Sennheiser Ambeo Mobility sound system

 Compared to other systems we’ve listened to, the Sennheiser Ambeo set-up appears to create a greater sense of spaciousness but it also provides a much clearer focus for objects.
 As a listener, it feels like you're immersed in the music more.
 There’s no sense of confusion, nor does the placement of the various elements sound forced or fake.

 We switch to George Benson's The Ghetto and the system serves up a smooth sound.
 There's a good spread of information through the channels as it gets to grips with the swing and sway of the track.
-Benson's effortless vocal, of course, takes centre stage, rich in detail and dynamics.
+Benson's effortless vocal takes centre stage, rich in detail and dynamics.

-When we’re out testing in-car sound systems, we normally end up reducing or turning a lot of surround processing modes off completely.
-Sticking in the purest mode generally gives you the best sound quality possible although some systems integrate speakers and deliver surround sound more convincingly more than others.
+When we’re out testing in-car sound systems, we normally end up reducing or turning off a lot of the surround processing modes.
+Sticking in the purest mode generally gives you the best sound quality possible although some systems integrate speakers and deliver surround sound more convincingly than others.

 Verdict

-So, when can we expect to see the Sennheiser Ambeo Mobility system make the move from a demo car tinrto production?
-Andreas hopes we’ll see the first systems hit the market in 2023 – there’s no word on which manufacturers might be on Sennheiser’s radar, but hopefully, we’ll be one of the first in line for a test drive...
+So, when can we expect to see the Sennheiser Ambeo Mobility system make the move from a demo car into production?
+Andreas hopes we’ll see the first systems hit the market in 2023 – there’s no word on which manufacturers might be on Sennheiser’s radar, but hopefully we’ll be one of the first in line for a test drive...

 MORE: